Tucked away in the heart of Raleigh, NC, one independent pharmacy is serving its community and setting an example for others to follow.

 By working with nurses, Steve and his team have been able to expand their own clinical knowledge and learn how to react in situations they hadn’t previously encountered.

 Just as nurses (and other providers) have helped Health Park Pharmacy, though, Health Park Pharmacy has also helped them.
 By taking in more patients, they have been able to lighten the burden off of other providers and build a strong healthcare team.

 In this case, the decision to partner with other providers has helped Steve and his team to form connections that will last far past the pandemic.

-Monoclonal antibody treatment is one of the most important breakthroughs in the age of COVID-19.
+Monoclonal antibodies are one of the most important breakthroughs in the age of COVID-19.
 It has the potential to save millions of lives, but it can’t be done without the right people or the right tools behind it.
-The most innovative independent pharmacists are looking to break ground on monoclonal antibody treatment 一 and they are relying on the most innovative software system, PioneerRx, to help them do it.
+The most innovative independent pharmacists are looking to break ground on monoclonal antibodies 一 and they are relying on the most innovative software system, PioneerRx, to help them do it.

 Health Park Pharmacy sets the standard, but your pharmacy can follow its lead and be a part of the movement to protect patients and bring the pandemic to a close.

 If you are interested in learning more about monoclonal antibody treatment, head over to Health Park Pharmacy’s website and look for the mAb information sheet, which offers monoclonal antibody guidelines, potential talking points, and screening questions for patients.